Hot news on the phase structure of the SMEFT: Phase structure

-We find remarkable that moderately positive values of $c_{t\phi}$, together with small negative values of $c_\phi$ or positive values of $c_{\phi\Box}$, drive the evolution towards the FOPT regime, both being allowed by experimental data~\footnote{For all points considered, $\lambda$ remains positive and (if present) $c_\phi$ is negative, so the zero-temperature potential is bounded from below at renormalizable and dimension-6 level.
+We find remarkable that moderately positive values of $c_{t\phi}$, together with small negative values of $c_\phi$ or positive values of $c_{\phi\Box}$, drive the evolution towards the FOPT regime (by making $\lambda_3$, and thus $x$, smaller), both being allowed by experimental data~\footnote{For all points considered, $\lambda$ remains positive and (if present) $c_\phi$ is negative, so the zero-temperature potential is bounded from below at renormalizable and dimension-six level.
 Also, we have $\lambda_3 > 0$, so the thermal potential barrier is radiative, and not tree-level generated~\cite{Camargo-Molina:2024sde}.}.
 In fact, if we combine the contribution from $c_\phi$ and $c_{\phi\Box}$, together with $c_{t\phi} \sim 2.5$ TeV$^{-2}$, one can find a FOPT with both coefficients even below $\mathcal{O}(1)$ TeV$^{-2}$ in absolute value.
-The reason for all this is that, contrary to previous studies of the FOPT landscape of the SMEFT~\cite{Zhang:1992fs,Bodeker:2004ws,Grojean:2004xa,Ham:2004zs,Delaunay:2007wb,Grinstein:2008qi,Damgaard:2015con,Huang:2017jws,deVries:2017ncy,Cai:2017tmh,Chala:2018ari,Ellis:2018mja,Ellis:2019oqb,Ellis:2019tjf,Phong:2020ybr,Postma:2020toi,Hashino:2022ghd,Kanemura:2022txx,Alonso:2023jsi,Oikonomou:2024jms,Camargo-Molina:2021zgz,Camargo-Molina:2024sde}, we have introduced $\mathcal{O}_{t\phi}$, which does not contribute directly to the Higgs potential at zero temperature, but enters the matching for $\lambda_3$ relatively unsuppressed.
-Together with the other two dimension-six terms, which contribute primarily through Eqs.~\eqref{eq:mu2} and \eqref{eq:lambda}, they all allow for smaller values of $\lambda_3$ and, thus, for smaller $x$ \footnote{The possibility of a near cancellation of $\lambda_3$ in the SMEFT was first noted in Appendix B in Ref.~\cite{Camargo-Molina:2024sde} \textit{as a curiosity}.
-In the presence of $c_\phi$ only, which they study, it however requires too-large values of $c_\phi$.}.
+The reason for all this is that, contrary to previous studies of the FOPT landscape of the SMEFT~\cite{Zhang:1992fs,Bodeker:2004ws,Grojean:2004xa,Ham:2004zs,Delaunay:2007wb,Grinstein:2008qi,Damgaard:2015con,Huang:2017jws,deVries:2017ncy,Cai:2017tmh,Chala:2018ari,Ellis:2018mja,Ellis:2019oqb,Ellis:2019tjf,Phong:2020ybr,Postma:2020toi,Hashino:2022ghd,Kanemura:2022txx,Alonso:2023jsi,Oikonomou:2024jms,Camargo-Molina:2021zgz,Camargo-Molina:2024sde, Hashino:2025nku}, we have accounted for all dimension-six SMEFT operators, and in particular for $\mathcal{O}_{t\phi}$, which does not contribute directly to the Higgs potential at zero temperature, but enters the matching for $\lambda_3$ relatively unsuppressed.
+(In Ref.~\cite{Camargo-Molina:2024sde}, the authors observed a similar trend conducting a purely perturbative study of the PT with Higgs-only dimension-six operators).
+We observe how even strong PTs, necessary for successful baryogenesis and characterized by $x\lesssim 0.025$~\cite{Annala:2025aci}, are allowed for $|c_\phi| \lesssim 0.8$ TeV$^{-2}$; though they seem impossible if this WC is much closer to zero.

-We would also like to remark that the two-loop matching corrections are essential for our results.
-Otherwise, the prediction for the parameter space where a FOPT can occur deviates significantly from the one derived here.